brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**After the Storm**

+Koreeda is one of the best directors when it comes to presenting the sadly funny banality of life.
+I can’t fathom someone else who could present a deadbeat dad and dysfunctional family with such pathos.
+This isn’t quite as heartrending as Shoplifters, but it comes close.

 **Game Night**

 Just a good time.
 Everyone seemed like they were having a great time, and it hopped along at a good clip while keeping me laughing.